paul5hc/SocialGraph/README.md

 <b> BarChart: </b>
 - Represents data in the form of a bar chart.
 Displays the number of commits made to the LowestCommonAncestor repository on each day that a commit was made.
-- Hovering over a bar on the chart changes its colour to red (Sample_Photo2.PNG)
+- Hovering over a bar on the chart changes its colour to red (Sample_Photo2.PNG).

 <b> BarChart_Tooltips </b>
-- Represenets data in the form of an advanced bar chart.
-Displays the size of each repository for a given user in kb (paul5hc in this case).
+- Represents data in the form of an advanced bar chart.
+Displays the size of each repository for a given user in kb.
-- Hovering over a bar on the chart changes its colour to orange and also displays its exact size value.
-(Sample_Photo2.PNG)
+- Hovering over a bar on the chart changes its colour to orange and also displays its exact size value (Sample_Photo2.PNG).

 <b> PieChart </b>
 - Represents data in the form of a pie chart.
 Displays the various programming languages and the scale of which these languages are